 And stranger still is that AKVAH, the Department of Mapping and Knowledge Sharing of Anti-Semitic Incidents, now no longer appears as a subdivision of the Jewish Society on their website.
 AKVAH does still exist, but you have to search specifically for them, and they can no longer be seen on the front page.

 There is a strange duality in the Jewish community's attempt to raise awareness of a growing problem: they will - and they will not.
 They dare - and yet they don’t.
 And furthermore, adding this strange demand that the support for Danish Jews, and the defense for them must apparently come from a certain political standpoint, and have a special composition for them to accept it.

-At the Freedom of the Press Society, we believe that open and honest debate is the best way of putting focus on anti-Semitism in Denmark, and we look forward to exactly that when we hold a debate on Tuesday on the subject, with journalist and author Bent Blüdnikow, member of The Citizen Representation for DF Finn Rudaizky, human rights activist, and senior researcher Hanna Ziadeh and myself.
+At the Free Press Society, we believe that open and honest debate is the best way of putting focus on anti-Semitism in Denmark, and we look forward to exactly that when we hold a debate on Tuesday on the subject, with journalist and author Bent Blüdnikow, member of The Citizen Representation for the: Danish People´s Party Finn Rudaizky, human rights activist, and senior researcher Hanna Ziadeh and myself.
 Katrine Winkel Holm is the chair.